Val Chmerkovskiy’s Gracious Response To A Fan Who Criticized His Tattoos

 Val is leaning on his left arm, where the sleeve is pulled up and two tattoos are visible.

 One is a playing card featuring the King of Hearts.
-The other, the name of someone close to him.
+The other is the name of someone close to him.

 Val also has other significant ink, including one tattoo that says “family over everything.”